billylamchcrypto/obs_automation/TOURGUIDE.md

 ## page file (e.g: home.page.py)

 All the elements and saved here and each of them is called by different utilities I set up in base screen

+I learn the go function from the main project that I can quickly go to this highly reused page by using terminate app and reopen app.
+But I comment the go function here because we do not need at this moment
 ```python
 class Home(BaseScreen):